 Our nation can do better.
 We are working every day to bring more and better resources to families and the professionals who serve them.
-It will take millions to change the culture of bereavement care in the United States.
+Bereavement care in America is broken.
 We hope you will join us to make the world a more livable place for bereaved individuals, families and communities.

 Bereaved individuals are not getting the support they need

 Research suggest that adverse physical and behavioral health outcomes would be mitigated by systems that are prepared to provide longitudinal support to bereaved families.
-Parents have cited pressure to be “over it” several years after the event, and have expressed negative feelings are exacerbated by lingering grief.
+Many bereaved persons cited pressure to be “over it” several years after the event, and have expressed negative feelings are exacerbated by lingering grief.

 Populations with a greater need for bereavement care are less likely to access it